Kaiser Cattle Home Page Mission Statement Cow Contract Cow Families Calves

 Brucellosis: All heifers are vaccinated between the ages of 4 and 8 months for Brucellosis (Bang’s Disease) with RB-51 vaccine.
 Our herd is a Brucellosis Certified Free herd (MIB1859).
 This voluntary program is part of the United States Cooperative Brucellosis Eradication program of the United States Department of Agriculture in cooperation with the State of Michigan.

-Johne’s Disease: Our herd is a Johne’s Status 4 herd and has been since September of 2002.
+Johne’s Disease: Our entire herd has tested negative for Johne’s Disease since we began whole-herd testing in 1998.
+Our herd is a Johne’s Level 6.
+In 2010 the USDA changed the Johne’s program and negative pooled fecal samples tested for Johne’s by PCR allowed our herd to advance to Level 5; we repeated the process in the fall of 2011 which will allow our herd to advance to the “new” highest level – Level 6.
 This is the highest status attainable in the USDA Johne’s Control Program.
-To attain this status we have complied with the federal requirements, which includes annual testing of all animals one year and older via an ELISA test and fecal testing of all adults on a specific schedule.
-Our entire herd has annually tested negative for Johne’s Disease since we began whole-herd testing in 1998.
+To attain this status we have complied with the federal requirements, which includes testing of all animals one year and older via an ELISA test and fecal testing of all adults on a specific schedule.
 We believe that Johne’s disease is a devastating disease of cattle and that anyone who sells breeding animals owes it to their customers to aggressively deal with this disease.
-To our knowledge no other beef herd in the state of Michigan and no other Maine-Anjou herd in the US has achieved this elite Johne’s Status level.
+To our knowledge no other beef herd in the state of Michigan and no other Maine-Anjou herd in the US has achieved this elite level.

 Mission Statement For Sale